No Results!

 Alfred Thayer Mahan

 Critics, however, charged him with failing to adequately explain the rise of largely land-based empires, such as the German or Ottoman Empires, though Mahan did accurately predict both empires' defeats in World War I. Mahan directly influenced the dominant interwar period and World War II-era Japanese naval doctrine of the , and he became a "household name" in Germany.
 He also promoted American control over Hawaii though he was "lukewarm" in regard to American imperialism in general.
-Four U.S. Navy ships have borne his name, as well as various buildings and roads; and his works are still read, discussed, and debated in military, historical, and scholarly circles.
-Provided by Wikipedia
+The USN's ''Mahan''-class of destroyers served as his namesake, four individual USN ships have borne his name, as well as various buildings and roads.